Sports Devices

 Cons: Not fully waterproof and can irritate sensitive skin during workouts

-The display is sharp and easy to read — and clear in direct sunlight — but small and only takes up a small strip of the band.
-There's also one button to cycle through different screens like the time and total steps.
-Unfortunately, while the Fitbit Charge is splash resistant and safe to take in the shower, the device will not survive a swim like the lower-priced Misfit Shine.
+The display is sharp, easy to read, and clear in direct sunlight, but it is small and takes up only a tiny strip of the band.
+There's also one button to cycle through different screens, such as the time and total steps.
+Unfortunately, while the Fitbit Charge is splash-resistant and safe to take in the shower, it will not survive a swim like the lower-priced Misfit Shine.

-Although not perfect for cyclists, swimmers and serious runners, but is the best tracker out there for gym work.
+Although not perfect for cyclists, swimmers, and serious runners, it is the best tracker out there for gym work.

 Pros:Thin and light, plus a stylish design and several color options